pixelgod0/coffeezhs/README.md

 ## Getting Updates

 By default, you will be prompted to check for updates every 2 weeks.
-You can choose other update modes by adding a line to your `~/.zshrc` file, **before Oh My Zsh is loaded**:
+You can choose other update modes by adding a line to your `~/.zshrc` file, **before CoffeeZHS is loaded**:

 1. Automatic update without confirmation prompt: